 Big Daddy and his wife Ida (Judith Anderson) arrive home on their private airplane from the Mayo Clinic where Big Daddy received the news that he is not dying of cancer after all.
 They are greeted at the airport by Gooper, Mae, and their brood, but Big Daddy ignores them and is driven home by Maggie, whom he truly cares for.
 Big Daddy is openly dismissive of Gooper's and Mae's sycophantic attitudes, knowing that they fawn over him in an attempt to secure the plantation for themselves.
 Upon arrival back at the Pollitt plantation, Brick refuses to greet his father or come down for the party, and remains in his room, drinking.

 As the evening wears on, Big Daddy grows annoyed with the party and his fickle family and ventures upstairs to speak with Brick, his favorite son.
 He chastises him for his excessive drinking, and for his cold treatment of Maggie.
 Brick grows defensive and even violent when Big Daddy brings up the subject of Skipper, Brick's old football buddy who had jumped from a fifth-floor hotel window to his death.
 Realizing that there is more to the story, Big Daddy brings Maggie into the conversation.
 She explains that she hated Brick's football career because he always put it before her, and that she hated Skipper for distracting Brick from his marriage.
-(Note: there is subtle suggestion that Brick and Skipper had been romantically involved.)
+There is subtle suggestion that Brick and Skipper had been romantically involved.
 Maggie describes a drunken episode between herself and Skipper in which she considered seducing him simply to spite her husband, but reconsidered at the last minute.
 Brick then explains that Skipper had telephoned him, seeming to think that he and Maggie had actually made love (though he had been too drunk to remember clearly).
 Skipper tearfully tried to apologize to his best friend, but Brick angrily hung up on him.
 Skipper killed himself soon after, and Brick blamed Maggie for the tragedy.
 Brick angrily leaves the house as a thunderstorm begins.
-Big Daddy follows him out into the rain and prevents his drunken son from getting into the car and driving home, but the angry and frustrated Brick lets out a slip to his father that the family doctor had lied.
-Big Daddy catches Brick's slip quickly and realizes that his illness is terminal.
-A shocked Big Daddy goes back into the house and down into the basement to be alone, while Brick, emotionally exhausted, is escorted back inside by Maggie.
+Big Daddy follows him out into the rain and prevents his drunken son from getting into the car and driving home, but Brick reveals to his father that the doctor had lied, and that his illness is terminal.
+A shocked Big Daddy goes to the basement to be alone, while Brick, emotionally exhausted, is escorted back inside by Maggie.

-Meanwhile, Brick, after putting on dry clothes, has followed his father to the cellar.
+Meanwhile, Brick has followed his father to the cellar.
 Big Daddy sits in silence as the apologetic doctor explains that there is no use in hiding the truth.
 He gives Big Daddy morphine and a syringe for the pain, and returns upstairs.
 Brick and Big Daddy slowly begin to rehash the past, with Brick angrily pointing out that Big Daddy's version of "family love" consists of showering his wife and sons with money and material possessions.
 Big Daddy admits that he indeed does not care for many of his family members, including his wife, and that he built his business to demonstrate the great things he was capable of.

 After further prodding, Big Daddy recollects his own father: a boxcar tramp with no real job and no authority.
 Though he first speaks of his father with hostility, Big Daddy begins to smile as he remembers the fun he had as a child.
 He admits that he had loved his father more than anything, though he had been poor and overlooked by society.
 Brick becomes overwrought with emotion and trashes the basement, breaking the expensive items that his father had bought over the years to demonstrate his wealth.
 Once he calms down, he finally sees eye to eye with his father and the two weakened men help each other up the stairs.